bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ```
 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/product-complex-rules/updatecomplexrule#requestrunner)

-### Troubleshooting
+### Troubleshooting: 422 Errors

 Complex rules must consist of multiple conditions that trigger the rule adjustment.
-If multiple conditions are not specified, the request will return a 422 unprocessable entity.
+If multiple conditions are not specified, the request will return a 422 error.

 ```json
 {